emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 and analysis phases should be backed up to other locations and formats to protect against data loss.
 No backup system is failsafe (see the stories of the [Dedoose crash][dedoose] and the [near deletion of Toy Story 2][ts2]), so more than one backup system should be used.
-Kristin Briney advocates the "[Rule of 3](http://dataabinitio.com/?p=320)" for backing up data: two onsite copies (such as on a computer, an external hard drive, or a tape) and one offsite copy (e.g. in cloud storage).
-For example, keeping backups in multiple locations protects against data loss due to theft or natural disasters.
+Ideally you should have two onsite copies (such as on a computer, an external hard drive, or a tape) and one offsite copy (e.g. in cloud storage)[@briney2013], ensuring the offsite copy is as secure as the onsite copies.
+Keeping backups in multiple locations protects against data loss due to theft or natural disasters.

 [dedoose]: https://www.insidehighered.com/news/2014/05/16/dedoose-crash-shows-dangers-handing-data-cloud-services
 [ts2]: http://thenextweb.com/media/2012/05/21/how-pixars-toy-story-2-was-deleted-twice-once-by-technology-and-again-for-its-own-good/